Kummer surfaces and quadratic line complexes in characteristic two: Introduction

 The plan of this paper is as follows.
-In Section \ref{sec2}, we recall the classical theory of quadric line complexes and Kummer surfaces, the theory of quadratic forms in characteristic 2 and their pencils, and the theory of curves of genus 2, abelian surfaces and Kummer surfaces in characteristic 2.
-We study quadric line complexes in Section \ref{sec3-0}, Kummer quartic surfaces associated with quadric line complexes in Section \ref{sec4}, the intersections of three quadrics in ${\bf P}^5$ in Section \ref{sec3} and the curves of genus 2 in Section \ref{sec5}.
+In Section \ref{sec2}, we recall the classical theory of quadratic line complexes and Kummer surfaces, the theory of quadratic forms in characteristic 2 and their pencils, and the theory of curves of genus 2 and Kummer surfaces in characteristic 2.
+We study singularities of quadratic line complexes in Section \ref{sec3-0}, quartic surfaces associated with quadratic line complexes in Section \ref{sec4}, the intersections of three quadrics in ${\bf P}^5$ in Section \ref{sec3} and the curves of genus 2 in Section \ref{sec5}.
 Finally in Section \ref{sec6} we discuss the canonical map $|4\Theta - 2\sum_{i=1}^4 p_i|$ from the Jacobian of an ordinary curve of genus 2 to the intersection of three quadrics, where $p_1,\ldots, p_4$ are 2-torsion points on the Jacobian.
 This is also an analogue of the map $|4\Theta - \sum_{i=1}^{16} p_i|$ mentioned above.

+Very recently, Dolgachev \cite{Do24} has found an analogue of Kummer surfaces in characteristic two.
+This is another direction, that is, $K3$ surfaces are supersingular and contain a $(16)_6$-configuration, but a curve of genus 2 does not appear there.
+On the other hand, in our case, $K3$ surfaces are not supersingular and contain no $(16)_6$-configurations.